awaitility/awaitility/README.md

 ## News
 * 2017-03-17: Awaitility `3.0.0-rc1` is released.
 It includes several bug fixes and some major (non-backward compatible) changes:

-   1. The proxy creation is now done by bytebuddy instead of cglib and it this has been extracted to its own project called `awaitility-proxy`.
-This means that if you need to use proxies you need to depend on this project in addition to vanilla `awaitility`:
+   1. The proxy creation is now done by bytebuddy instead of cglib and this has been extracted to its own project called `awaitility-proxy`.
+This means that if you need to use proxies depend on this project in addition to vanilla `awaitility`:
         ```xml
         <dependency>
             <groupId>org.awaitility</groupId>